Dorothy Brooke: Buying Committee

 Brooke had the services of a Buying Committee.
 It was composed largely of high-ranking British officers, where it is thought she was the only woman.
 The Chairman was General Sir Charlton Spinks, Sirdar of the Egyptian Army and fluent in Arabic.
 Other members included Major (later Brigadier) Roland Heveningham, R.A.V.C., who was to be first Veterinary Director of the Old War Horse Memorial Hospital, and Brigadier Geoffrey Brooke.

 The Committee was buying up to 60 or 70 animals every week, and scouts searched throughout Egypt.
 It was a grim task.
 Sometimes, one of the male committee members might be too anguished to remain at the table.
 In the years 1930 to 1934, some 5,000 horses and old army mules were found.
 They were identified by their conformation and army brands.
 The price paid represented the cost to the owner of a replacement.

-On a Friday, ‘Black Friday’, the day after Buying Day – and for nine months of the year, every year for four years – Dorothy Brooke would select those to be destroyed, quietly and without alarm, by humane killer.
+On a Friday, 'Black Friday', the day after Buying Day – and for nine months of the year, every year for four years – Dorothy Brooke would select those to be euthanised, quietly and without alarm, by a humane method.

 Brooke never sought to blame the men and boys who through poverty and lack of knowledge, had failed their animals.
-The ‘tragic sight’ of the locally bred animals that appeared before the Buying Committee made her realise that a free hospital was needed – to which every poor owner could bring what might be his family’s sole earner, and obtain expert help and advice at the first signs of trouble instead of waiting hopelessly.
+The 'tragic sight' of the locally bred animals that appeared before the Buying Committee made her realise that a free hospital was needed – to which every poor owner could bring what might be his family's sole earner, and obtain expert help and advice at the first signs of trouble instead of waiting hopelessly.
 She had set up a separate fund almost from the start.
 She called this The Animal Assistance Fund.

-Criticism

-Brooke attracted some criticism.
-Some of the British who were long familiar with Egypt felt that she was going too far in removing such a number of draught animals from a traditional economy.
-Others asserted that the Committee was buying frauds.

 Legacy

 At the end of four years, the war horse campaign could be closed.
 The Old War Horse Memorial Hospital was founded.
 Dorothy Brooke gained permission for the Hospital to place a drinking trough at the Pyramids.
 The Cairo city authorities eventually adopted a policy of sanding the slippery stretches of street.

 Geoffrey and Dorothy Brooke moved from Egypt to India, where Geoffrey became Major-General of Cavalry.
-There Dorothy, besides giving her time and energy to the affairs of the Hospital, “threw herself into working to alleviate the suffering she saw all about her”.
+There Dorothy, besides giving her time and energy to the affairs of the Hospital, "threw herself into working to alleviate the suffering she saw all about her".
 She managed to return to Cairo for an annual visit.